pointfreeco/composable-core-location/README.md

 }
 ```

-The `LocationManager.Action` enum holds a case for each delegate method of `CLLocationManagerDelegate`, such as `didUpdateLocations`, `didEnterRegion`, dUpdateHeading`, and more.
+The `LocationManager.Action` enum holds a case for each delegate method of `CLLocationManagerDelegate`, such as `didUpdateLocations`, `didEnterRegion`, `didUpdateHeading`, and more.

 Next we add a `LocationManager`, which is a wrapper around `CLLocationManager` that the library provides, to the application's environment of dependencies: